-The Public Health Leadership Program's Leadership Track - Online and Residential MPH
+The Public Health Leadership Program's Leadership Track - Residential and Online MPH

 The mission of the Public Health Leadership Program is to develop leaders in health and medical care and to train our students to meet the public health and medical care challenges of the community and society at large.
 To accomplish this mission, students are provided an integrated, practice-based curriculum with flexibility in selecting courses both within the Leadership Program and other departments to meet PHLP core requirements.

 The Leadership MPH is designed for individuals who already have a professional identity and who have three to five years of health-related experience but who desire to broaden their knowledge and skills in public health philosophy and sciences.
 The School of Public Health recognizes that these individuals represent a variety of disciplines, have a wide range of experiences and often have a limited amount of time in which to complete an MPH curriculum.
 Therefore, the hallmarks of the program are its flexibility and the opportunity it affords students to custom-design their programs of study.

 The curriculum of study includes:

 - School of Public Health integrated core courses covering content areas including epidemiology, biostatistics, health policy, health behavior, and environmental science

 - Leadership core courses in the areas of assurance, assessment and policy development